Obergefell v. Hodges: Support

 The White House illuminated in rainbow colors, which appear on the LGBTQ+ pride flag, on the evening of the ruling.

 James Obergefell, the named plaintiff in Obergefell who sought to put his name on his husband's Ohio death certificate as surviving spouse, said, "Today's ruling from the Supreme Court affirms what millions across the country already know to be true in our hearts: that our love is equal."
-He expressed his hope that the term gay marriage soon will be a thing of the past and henceforth only be known as marriage.
+He expressed his hope that the term gay marriage would soon be a thing of the past and henceforth only be known as marriage.
 President Barack Obama praised the decision and called it a "victory for America".

 Plaintiffs Jimmy Meade (left) and Luke Barlowe (right) celebrate at Lexington Pride Festival, Lexington, Kentucky, on the day after the Obergefell ruling.

 Hundreds of companies reacted positively to the Supreme Court decision by temporarily modifying their company logos on social media to include rainbows or other messages of support for the legalization of same-sex marriage.
 Jubilant supporters went to social media, public rallies, and Pride parades to celebrate the ruling.
 Media commentators highlighted the above-quoted passage from Kennedy's decision as a key statement countering many of the arguments put forth by same-sex marriage opponents and mirroring similar language in the 1967 decision in Loving v.
 Virginia, which abolished bans on inter-racial marriages, and the 1965 decision in Griswold v.
 Connecticut, which affirmed married couples have a right of privacy.
 The paragraph was frequently repeated on social media after the ruling was reported.

 In 2015, due to the ruling, Justice Anthony Kennedy and the other justices of the Supreme Court were chosen as The Advocates People of the Year.